Your guide to buying CIAG services from

 We have rigorous quality control measures relating to careers information, advice and guidance delivery.
 We are CDI Affiliated members.
 The quality of our Advisers’ delivery is regularly monitored and assessed.
 We conduct student evaluations about the CIAG services we deliver.

-We are the chosen provider for a diverse range of schools and colleges across Birmingham, Solihull and Sandwell including: special schools, 11-16 academies and maintained school; 11-18 academies and maintained schools, colleges and alternative provision.
+We are the chosen provider for a diverse range of schools and colleges across Birmingham, and some neighbouring local authorities – including: special schools, 11-16 academies and maintained schools; 11-18 academies and maintained schools, colleges and alternative provision.
 The majority of these have retained our service for many years.

-Our delivery for students attending academies and schools in Birmingham is recorded using the local authority’s destination and tracking database: this reports directly to the DfE.
-Traded partners that choose one of our tracking activities are not required to supply September Guarantee or Annual Participation Survey returns to the local authority as our Advisers record this information for their students.
+Our delivery for students attending academies, schools and colleges in Birmingham is recorded using the local authority’s destination and tracking database: this reports directly to the DfE.

 1

-students across years 8 to 13 receiving a one to one personal careers guidance interview.
-All students issued with an individual careers Action Plan.
+students across years 7 to 13 receiving a one to one personal careers guidance meeting.
+All students issued with an individual careers action plan.

 1